Stereotype: Accuracy

 Research on the role of illusory correlations in the formation of stereotypes suggests that stereotypes can develop because of incorrect inferences about the relationship between two events (e.g., membership in a social group and bad or good attributes).
-This means that at least some stereotypes are inaccurate.
+This means that the pervasiveness of stereotypes cannot count as evidence of their accuracy.

 A 1995 book by Yueh-Ting Lee et al. argued that stereotypes are sometimes accurate.
-Similarly, a 2015 study by Jussim et al. reviewed four studies of racial stereotypes, and seven studies of gender stereotypes regarding demographic characteristics, academic achievement, personality and behavior, and argued that some aspects of ethnic and gender stereotypes are accurate while stereotypes concerning political affiliation and nationality are much less accurate.
+A 2015 study by Jussim et al. reviewed four studies of racial stereotypes and seven studies of gender stereotypes regarding demographic characteristics, academic achievement, personality and behavior, and argued that some aspects of ethnic and gender stereotypes are accurate, while stereotypes concerning political affiliation and nationality are much less accurate.

-A 2005 study by Terracciano et al. found that stereotypic beliefs about nationality do not reflect the actual personality traits of people from different cultures.
+A 2005 study by Terracciano et al. found that stereotypes about nationality do not in fact reflect the actual personality traits of people from different cultures.